-The flavors just pop in this quick dinner!
-You can add more or less lime peel and chili paste according to personal taste.
-My family likes spicy foods, but I kept the heat moderate in this version. —Teri Lee Rasey, Cadillac, Michigan
+The flavors just keep popping in this quick dinner!
+Use as much lime peel and chili paste as you like.
+My family is into spicy foods, but I kept the heat moderate in this version. —Teri Rasey, Cadillac, Michigan

 - 1 cup minced fresh basil